Conform to Building Regulations

 Warm and Cold Roofs

-Whether you are building a new extension or refurbishing and old ﬂat roof, it is important to consider insulating a roof to meet new building regulations and increase energy efficiency.
+Whether you are building a new extension or refurbishing an old ﬂat roof, it is essential to consider insulating the roof to meet new building regulations and increase energy efficiency.

 Regal Rooﬂines can not only carry out hot and cold roof installations but can advise you on the advantages and beneﬁts of both solutions.